gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+= 1.5.3 - 07-06-2022 =
+- Feature - Implemented drag and drop feature on quiz question builder.
+- Enhancement - Show delete action for a quiz in progress on quiz attempts listing page.
+- Enhancement - Make addons listing page responsive.
+- Enhancement - Replace fullscreen loader (Spinner) with skeleton loader in backend pages.
+- Fix - Show approval notice for instructors only on the account page.
+- Fix - Enrolled course count on the account page.
+- Fix - Instructor unable to access add new course page when WooCommerce is enabled.

 = 1.5.2 - 30-05-2022 =
 - Enhancement - Set minimum value to 0 and maximum to 5 on the number of decimals in a global setting.